 13. Skipping the Sahara

 It’s a long drive, you’re tired, “the dunes will still be there next time.”
 We hear this constantly — and almost no one regrets going, while plenty regret skipping.
 A night at an Erg Chebbi camp, with a camel ride at sunset and the Milky Way wheeling overhead, is the memory most travellers come home talking about.
-If time is genuinely tight, the Agafay rocky desert outside Marrakech is a worthwhile compromise (we’ve written a full 3-day Merzouga guide if you want to do it properly).
+If time is genuinely tight, the Agafay rocky desert outside Marrakech is a worthwhile compromise.
+When you’re ready to do it properly, our Sahara desert tours and our private desert tour from Marrakech handle the long drive, the camp booking and the timing so the only thing you have to do is watch the stars.
+The famous kasbah of Aït Benhaddou, a UNESCO World Heritage Site since 1987, sits right on the classic Marrakech-to-desert route.

 14. Booking riads on autopilot